laureld04/MSBIL/README.md

 Below is the current list of the different containers we house on the HPC:
 - DeepLabCut (DLC) GUI: deeplabcut.sif (made from deeplabcut.recipe) - used for animal tracking of behavior and is created by this group: https://github.com/DeepLabCut/DeepLabCut
         - DLC has been adapted to work on the UofA HPC for research purposes in the lab.
 - Nklab-neurotools: this is a singularity container that holds a great deal of different programs utilized often within our lab and was provided by Dr.Chen's group.
-It houses itksnap,mrview, antstools, and much more.
+It houses itksnap,mrview, mrtrix, antstools, and much more.
 Created by Chidi Ugonda, where we utilize the recipe file and have made minor modifications to adapt for our lab use: https://github.com/chidiugonna/nklab-neuro-tools
--
+- MRtrix3: a singularity container that houses newer version of mrtrix commands since some caused errors when run from the nklab-neurotools container.